vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 #### Configure Tanzu Kubernetes Grid Networks in NSX Advanced Load Balancer

 As part of the cloud creation in NSX Advanced Load Balancer, only management network has been configured in NSX Advanced Load Balancer.
-Complete the following steps to configure these networks:
+Perform the following steps to configure these networks:

    * TKG Management Network
    * TKG Workload Network